HTTP Status Codes Explained: Meanings and Common Errors

 301 Moved Permanently: Redirecting old URLs to new

-The 301 status code is utilized to permanently redirect traffic from an old URL to a new one.
+The 301 status code, also known as a permanent redirect, is utilized to permanently redirect traffic from an old URL to a new one.
 This type of redirection is particularly important for SEO, as it transfers link equity from the original URL to the new destination, helping to preserve search engine rankings during site migrations or content restructuring.
 Implementing 301 redirects is essential to prevent the loss of search visibility when URLs change, and it also improves user experience by ensuring that visitors do not encounter outdated or nonexistent pages.

 404 Not Found: Errors to clean up where possible